Browser support

 - iPad (text support from iOS v4.2+)

-The HTML5 canvas and SVG tags are part of the HTML5 standard, and all of the above browsers have some sort of support for them.
+and all of the above browsers have some sort of support for them.

-HTML5 canvas, HTML5 SVG & Microsoft Internet Explorer (MSIE)
+Canvas, SVG & Microsoft Internet Explorer

-Microsoft Internet Explorer 9 added support for the <canvas>
+Microsoft Internet Explorer 9 added support for the canvas

 and